Records: Trump allies behind rally that ignited Capitol riot

 A week after the rally, Trump was impeached by the House of Representatives, becoming the first U.S. president ever to be impeached twice.
 But the political and legal fallout may stretch well beyond Trump, who will exit the White House on Wednesday before Democrat Joe Biden takes the oath of office.
 Trump had refused for nearly two months to accept his loss in the 2020 election to the former vice president.

-Women for America First, which applied for and received the Park Service permit, did not not respond to messages seeking comment about how the event was financed and about the Trump campaign’s involvement.
+Women for America First, which applied for and received the Park Service permit, did not respond to messages seeking comment about how the event was financed and about the Trump campaign’s involvement.
 The rally drew tens of thousands of people.

 In a statement, the president’s reelection campaign said it “did not organize, operate or finance the event.”
 No campaign staff members were involved in the organization or operation of the rally, according to the statement.
 It said that if any former employees or independent contractors for the campaign took part, “they did not do so at the direction of the Trump campaign.”